 However, before we get too far into how to go about make improvements, let's first discuss in more detail what muscle endurance actually is and why it's so important when it comes to sports and exercise performance.

 What is Muscle Endurance and Why’s it Important?

 Muscle endurance measures the ability of a muscle group to contract against resistance over a period of time.
-This can either be a single sustained contraction like in a core plank, or it may be the count of multiple contractions in a set of squats.
+This can either be a single sustained contraction like in a the plank movement, or it may measure multiple contractions performed in a set of squats for example.

 Muscular endurance is one of many vital components that contribute to athletic performance variables such as strength, speed, power, agility, aerobic, and anaerobic capacity.
 When concentrating on sports/exercise performance, all of these components must be appropriately trained for.